Ozark Trail Cooler vs. YETI

 Ozark Trail Premium Backpack vs. YETI Hopper BackFlip Cooler

-If you decided to pitch your tent at a location unaccessible with your vehicle, you'll have to carry some of your camping equipment to the campsite.
+If you decided to pitch your tent at a location inaccessible with your vehicle, you’ll have to carry some of your camping equipment to the campsite.

-They may look slightly different, but their function is the same: to keep your food and drinks cool during a trip.
+They may look slightly different, but their function is the same: to keep your food and drinks cool during a trip and at the same time, make it easy to carry them around.

 Ozark Trail Backpack Cooler